 On Between the Covers, poet and writer Claudia Rankine talks about the title of her book Citizen being in part about belonging.
 This is a theme that has been often on my mind since moving to Japan four years ago.

-I know it’s a cliché, but it’s true that moving to another country gets you thinking and reevaluating a lot of things as you compare your country of origin to your adopted one.
+It’s true that moving to another country gets you thinking and reevaluating a lot of things about yourself and where you come from, as you compare your country of origin to your adopted one.
 I was born in and have spent most of my life in South Africa.
-I didn’t know much about Japan before coming here, other than a few stereotypes, and not surprisingly people here don’t know a lot about South Africa either.
-Over the past four years I have often been asked about apartheid, and every time I have felt uncomfortable answering.
-I imagine the person asking may be wondering if I was in any way involved.
-I want people to know about it, but I also find myself feeling defensive, wanting to point out that South Africa is not the only country where atrocities have happened, and feeling an egotistical need to clarify that I was not part of this policy.
-But that is not entirely true, and it is not that simple.
+I didn’t know very much about Japan before coming here, and not surprisingly people here don’t know a lot about South Africa.
+Over the past four years I’ve often been asked about apartheid, and every time I have felt uncomfortable answering.
+I want people to know about it, but I also don’t want to be associated with it in any way.

-Whenever I am asked where I am from, my answer is usually met with surprise due to the colour of my skin.
+Whenever students ask where I’m from, they’re usually surprised by my answer because of the colour of my skin.
 Yet I am asked the same thing in South Africa – where are you from, originally?
 So I am aware that the issue of where I belong is a question that does not seem to have an easy answer.
-(Though I no longer believe belonging has ultimately to do with either geography or appearance, that’s a subject for a different post.)

 Louise Bourgeois, I Give Everything Away (detail), ink and gouche on paper (2010)

-After a while, I started to uncover feelings I had not been entirely conscious of before coming here – a sense that I was not fully accepted anywhere, a longing I had to belong, and uncertainty around what it meant to belong.
+I started to uncover feelings I had not been entirely conscious of before coming here – a longing I had to belong, and uncertainty around what it meant to belong.
 And also around what it meant to be white.
 How my skin colour has been an advantage and a privilege as well as a source of guilt and shame.

 In South Africa I am part of the privileged minority.
 In Japan, once again I find myself in a minority.
-As a ‘foreigner’ (the somewhat loaded word used to refer to any non-Japanese person) and as a westerner (i.e. white) I am still privileged, even if in Japan this privilege does not extend to acceptance.
+As a ‘foreigner’ (the somewhat loaded term used to refer to any non-Japanese person) and as a westerner (i.e. white) I am still privileged, even if in Japan this privilege does not extend to acceptance.
 Japan is a homogeneous culture known for its history of isolation and lack of contact with the rest of the world until quite recently.
 It is the only Asian country to have avoided colonisation by a European country.
 There are consequences of this which I am not going to go into in depth here.
-But in short, xenophobia and racism exist here as they do everywhere, even if they are more passively expressed.
+But in short, xenophobia and racism exist here as they do everywhere.
 I have experienced acts of micro-aggression and been on the receiving end of xenophobic comments.
 But I am aware that my experiences have been mild in comparison to what people of other colours have experienced here.
-On the one hand, I will never be accepted in the sense of a full citizen, but on the other hand, as Ian Buruma writes in A Japanese Mirror, although ‘feelings of superiority and inferiority towards the West are strangely mixed in Japan’, there is also ‘an aesthetic fascination’ for westerners, especially those who are white-skinned.
+On the one hand, I will never be accepted in the sense of a full citizen, but on the other hand, as Ian Buruma writes in A Japanese Mirror, although ‘feelings of superiority and inferiority towards the West are strangely mixed in Japan’, there is ‘an aesthetic fascination’ for westerners.

 Journalist, writer and film director Donald Richie, an American expat who spent most of his life living in and recording his experiences in Japan writes: